muratk5n/thirdwave/en/2022/03/liberal-dreams-intl-realities.md

 an open world economy and build international institutions to deal with both economic and security issues...

+The prominence that liberalism accords to the notion of inalienable or universal rights means that a foreign policy based on liberal principles requires careful monitoring of other countries’ human rights performance.
+When the rights of foreigners are threatened, a powerful state pursuing liberal hegemony will likely feel compelled to intervene to protect the rights of those individuals.
+That state is apt to conclude that the best way to ameliorate, even eliminate, the threat to individual rights is to make sure that as many people as possible live in a liberal democracy, where respect for individual rights is of great importance.
+This logic leads straight to an active policy of regime change aimed at toppling autocracies and replacing them with liberal democracies.

 Liberalism has to have a night watchman if it is to work: it demands a hierarchic political system such as exists inside the state itself.
 But the international system is anarchic, not hierarchic.
 As